mirepri/meetups/README.md

 ![Effect logo](https://github.com/user-attachments/assets/2658df4a-9762-424f-908b-5100a3db0792)

-# Welcome to Effect Meetup Group
+# Welcome to Effect Meetup Template
 This is a template repository for Effect meetup organizers.
 It includes talk submissions as issues and other resources.
 Feel free to use it for your meetups.

 ## Talk submissions